II. Significant Accounting Policies followed by the Company

 Depreciation methods, estimated useful lives and residual value

-Depreciation on fixed assets is provided on straight line method over the useful lives of assets specified in Schedule II of the Act.
+Depreciation is provided using the straight-line method over the estimated useful lives of assets, as specified in Schedule II of the Companies Act, 2013, unless the Company's management determines a different useful life based on technical evaluation.

 Useful life considered for calculation of depreciation for various assets class are as follows